10 money-draining things you could live without

 The best of everything

-Everyone knows there’s not really that much difference between Sainsbury’s Taste The Difference and Sainsbury’s Basics (except for the price, of course), but it’s funny how dedicated people become to brands, even when living off a measly maintenance loan.
+Everyone knows there’s not really that much difference between Sainsbury’s Taste The Difference and Sainsbury’s Basics (except for the price, of course), but it’s funny how dedicated people can be to brands, even when living off a measly maintenance loan.

-For example, many students use Benefit products, but Soap and Glory are a cheaper alternative, which consistently score just as well when compared, and even come in similar packaging, but at £7 for a S&G cleanser and £16.50 for a Benefit one, the price difference is clear.
+For example, many students use Benefit products, but Soap and Glory are a cheaper alternative that consistently scores just as well when compared, and even come in similar packaging.
+At £7 for a Soap & Glory cleanser and £16.50 for a Benefit one, the price difference is clear!

 We’re also huge advocators of the supermarket downshift, and we suggest you give it a try if times are tight!